MicrosoftDocs/memdocs/windows-365/enterprise/identity-authentication.md

 ## Authentication

-When a user accessess a Cloud PC, there are three separate authentication phases:
+When a user accesses a Cloud PC, there are three separate authentication phases:

 - **Cloud service authentication**: Authenticating to the Windows 365 service, which includes subscribing to resources and authenticating to the Gateway, is with Microsoft Entra ID.
 - **Remote session authentication**: Authenticating to the Cloud PC.
 There are multiple ways to authenticate to the remote session, including the recommended single sign-on (SSO).